Goshen Historic District (Goshen, Indiana): Central Block

-JEFFERSON THEATER, 210 S. Main Street
+Jefferson Theater

 Built in 1907, it replaced an earlier structure, which was destroyed by fire on December 18, 1906.
 Originally for live stage shows, the Jefferson began showing movies in 1912.
 Colonel J. M. Wood designed it to and seats over 1,100 people.
 It is built of buff colored brick with Bedford limestone details.
 The third floor features rounded arch windows having radiating stone voussoirs, with stone striations, and a simple cornice with dentils.

-ROWELL RESIDENCE, 101 N. Third Street
+Rowell Residence

 Goshen's oldest brick home, built in 1847 by George P. Rowell.
 It is a Greek Revival design, the house features a monumental portico, with two-story Doric columns supporting a massive pediment.
 The classic frieze features guttae under the triglyphs and unadorned metopes.

-GENERAL BAPTIST_CHURCH, 518 S. Third Street
+General Baptist Church

 This Baptist Church is popularly believed to be the oldest frame structure in the city, dating from 1859.
 It originally stood at the corner of Washington and 6th Streets.
 In 1876 it was sold to the city's Jewish congregation, which two years later had the building moved to its present site.
 After the Jewish congregation disbanded in 1932, the building passed through a number of hands until it was acquired by the General Baptist congregation, its present owner.
 The building offers a curious combination of elements from the Greek revival, Italianate, and Queen Anne styles.

-C. W. KERSTETTER RESIDENCE, 311 S. Main Street
+C. W. Kerstetter Residence

 This brick home was built in 1868 in the Italianate style and features a mansard roof with cornice brackets.
 The curving front porch was added in 1904.
 It was remodeled in 1974 to restored the interior to its original appearance.

-WILLIAM GARDNER HOME, 317 S. Main Street
+William Gardner Home

 Built in 1855 by William Gardner as a one-story Italianate home.
 A major remodeling in the 1890s added a second floor and the Queen Anne-style detailing.

-J. M. DALE HOME, 114 S. 5th Street
+J. M. Dale Home

 The Queen Anne house was built in 1890 by J. M. Dale, a wealthy dry goods merchant.
 The house has an irregular floor plan, a slate roof with an abundance of dormers, and a large, octagonal tower in the south corner of the main (west) façade.
 The porch and balcony feature decorative wood trim.
 The house is believed to be the first in Goshen to be wired for electricity.

-GOSHEN PUBLIC LIBRARY, 202 S. 5th Street
+Goshen Public Library

 The first public library in Goshen was built in 1902.
 It was the first Andrew Carnegie library built in Indiana.
 A small, Neo-Classical structure of Bedford limestone.
 A central rotunda has imitation onyx and marble trim and an art-glass dome.
 This building has been renovated and serves as the architectural offices of Troyer and Associates.